Soul Train: Spin-offs

 The Lady of Soul Awards and Christmas Starfest programs last aired in 2005, before emerging again years later.
 In April 2008, Don Cornelius announced that year's Soul Train Music Awards ceremony had been canceled.
 Cornelius cited 2007–08 Writers Guild of America strike by the Writers Guild of America as one of the reasons, though a main factor may have been the uncertainty surrounding Soul Trains future.
 Cornelius also announced that a motion picture based on the program was in development.
 Subsequent owners of the franchise have followed their own agenda for the program, which included a revival of the Soul Train Music Awards in 2009.

 In November 2023, the Soul Train Spirit of Soul presentation was resurrected; singer Janelle Monáe was cited for its Spirit of Soul award.

-Homage
+Homages

+Many films, television shows, and music videos have referenced Soul Train.

 2024's Beetlejuice Beetlejuice includes a sequence that pays direct homage to Soul Train, including a group of some of the Netherworld's inhabitants dancing on a train platform as they await the arrival of the "Soul Train", conducted by one strongly resembling Cornelius as an evocative of the show's theme can be heard.